What does it take to recover from the biggest challenge of your life, and how can others learn from your adversity?

 Vic Vela, a Colorado native, has been a professional journalist for nearly 20 years, after graduating from the Metropolitan State University of Denver in 2000.

 Vic started his career as a sports anchor for an NBC affiliate in Texas.
 He also worked for newspapers, including a stint as an investigative crime reporter.
 He covered government and politics in Colorado, and was a five-year member of the Colorado Capitol Press Corps.

 Nowadays, Vic is a news host for Colorado Public Radio.
 He's also an affiliate journalism professor at his alma mater.

-Vic is a two-time Edward R. Murrow award-winning broadcaster, and has won more than a dozen other journalism awards in the Rocky Mountain region.
+Vic is a five-time Edward R. Murrow award-winning broadcaster, and he has won dozens of other journalism awards in the Rocky Mountain region.

 "Podcasts like this help break the stigma and potentially open people’s minds and inspire them."

 "I'm not sure why your confession made my perspective shift, I've never even met you, but it did. ...
 I suddenly got it.
 This is a disease.
 And it can happen to anyone."

 "I was blown away by your openness and your ability to express it in the manner you do.
 I don't ever write in to any media source... but your story compelled me to write to you."

 - First Place, Interview Podcast (for "Hunter Biden"), Public Media Journalists Association 2022